uspki/policies/certificate-policy.md

 ### 5.5.1 Types of records archived
 CA archive records shall be sufficiently detailed to determine the proper operation of the CA and the validity of any certificate issued by the CA.  At a minimum, the following data shall be recorded for archive:
 - CA accreditation
-- Certificate policy
+- Certificate Policy
-- Certification practice statement
+- Certification Practice Statement(s)
 - Contractual obligations and other agreements concerning operations of the CA
-- System and equipment configuration
+- Security events, as specified in Section 5.4.1
+- CA key lifecycle management events, as specified in Section 5.4.1
+- Subscriber Certificate lifecycle management events, as specified in Section 5.4.1
-  -	Modifications and updates to system or configuration
+- Subscriber agreements and / or Terms of use agreements
-- Certificate requests
 - All certificates issued
-- Revocation requests
-- Subscriber identity authentication data
-- Subscriber agreements
-- Documentation of receipt of tokens
 - All CRLs issued
 - Qualified Auditor reports
 - Any changes to the Audit parameters, e.g. audit frequency, type of event audited
-- Any attempt to delete or modify the Audit logs
-- Whenever the CA generates a key (Not mandatory for single session or one-time use symmetric keys)
-- All changes to the trusted public keys, including additions and deletions
-- The export of CA private and secret keys (keys used for a single session or message are excluded)
-- The approval or rejection of a certificate status change request
 - Appointment of an individual to a trusted role
 - Other data or applications to verify archive contents
-- Destruction of cryptographic modules
 - All certificate compromise notifications
 - Violations of Certificate Policy
 - Violations of Certification Practice Statement